ahgroup/data-analysis-template/data/raw-data/README.md

+#raw-data

+This folder should contain all raw data.
+As needed add sub-folders.

-This folder contains a simple made-up data-set in an Excel file.
+Currently, as an example, it contains a simple made-up data-set in an Excel file.

-It contains the variables `Height`, `Weight` and `Gender` of a few imaginary individuals.
+The dataset contains the variables `Height`, `Weight` and `Gender` of a few imaginary individuals.

 The dataset purposefully contains some faulty entries that need to be cleaned.